 You can also use the lounge if you are on Jetstar international flights as well, which we did when we went to Bali and NZ!!

 Passports & Travel Docs

-When travelling overseas, I keep all our passports and tickets etc in a small clutch like bag that I can have handy at anytime.
+When travelling overseas, I keep all our passports and tickets etc in a small clutch-like bag that I can have handy at any time.
 While you are at the airport you will have to have them out multiple times and you want them to be easy to reach and put away fast.

-I also make sure I carry a couple of pens in there as well for when you have to fill our customs and immigration documentation.
+I also make sure I carry a couple of pens in there as well for when you have to fill out customs and immigration documentation.
 Nothing more annoying than having to ask for a pen on the plane when these come around!

 Another note: Always check you have at least 6 months left on your passport to travel.
 As well as check the specific guidelines for the country you are travelling too.
 Do you need to apply for a visa?
-Is there any travel warnings?
+Are there any travel warnings?

 For a country like South Africa, you need to bring your children’s original birth certificates to prove you’re not child smuggling for example.
 Thanks for that one, Sincerely Mumsy 😉 (it happened to her).